We Will Franchise Your Business

 2. Register Your Trademark

 Register your trademark (logo and word mark) with the United States Patent and Trademark Office.
-That's right, we have exceptional and very talented trademark attorneys who will get all trademarks filed for you.
+That's right, we have exceptional and very talented trademark attorney firms who will get all trademarks filed for you (learn how we have attorney firms who specialize in trademark filings).

 3. Develop Your Franchise Structure

-We will structure your franchise system and put together the magic franchise documents (your Franchise Disclosure Document (also known as FDD) package that is required by the FTC together so you can start offering franchises).
+We will structure your franchise system and put together the magic franchise documents (your Franchise Disclosure Document (also known as FDD) package that is required by the FTC together so you can start offering franchises.
+Read more about why you need more than just documents when franchising.

 4. Franchise Attorney Review and File